Central Michigan University Athletics

 5/6/2026 10:00:00 AM | Softball

-Carter slugged .763 in MAC play with six home runs and six doubles and finished third in OPS of all players in the conference (1.244).
-Late into conference play, teams started to pitch around Carter; she drew 16 walks in the 23 MAC games.
+Carter hit .356 in her first season wearing the Maroon & Gold after transferring from Purdue Fort Wayne after the program was cut following the 2025 season.
+She slugged .763 in MAC play with six home runs and six doubles, and finished third in the league in OPS (1.244).
+Late into conference play, teams started to pitch around Carter as she drew 16 walks in 23 MAC games.
 She scored 15 runs for CMU, and 12 of her 21 hits in MAC play were for extra bases, totaling 18 RBI.

-Carters .356 average ranked her 3rd in the conference, and Petrovitch's .351 earned her the 5th highest spot.
-With an OPS of 1.244, Carter also earned the 3rd place rank for that category and her six homeruns tied for 8th best in the MAC.
+Carter and Petrovitch both ended the regular season ranking in the top 10 in various categories.
+Carter's .356 average ranked her 3rd in the conference, and Petrovitch's .351 earned her the 5th highest spot.
+With an OPS of 1.244, Carter also earned the 3rd place rank for that category and her six home runs tied for 8th best in the MAC.
 The combination of doubles and home runs for Carter allowed her .766 slugging percentage to earn the 4th highest number in the conference and her 16 walks were the 5th highest.

 Behind the plate, Carter is one of only three catchers in the conference to earn a 1.000 fielding percentage and the only catcher who caught every MAC game to reach the achievement.

-The first game for CMU will be Wednesday afternoon at noon against #4 Ohio.
+The first game for No. 5 seeded CMU will be Wednesday afternoon at noon against No. 4 seeded Ohio.
+All games for the tournament are streamed on ESPN+.

 For the latest news and updates on CMU Softball, follow the team on X (@cmusoftball) and Instagram (@cmichsoftball).

-Carter slugged .763 in MAC play with six home runs and six doubles and finished third in OPS of all players in the conference (1.244).
-Late into conference play, teams started to pitch around Carter; she drew 16 walks in the 23 MAC games.
+Carter hit .356 in her first season wearing the Maroon & Gold after transferring from Purdue Fort Wayne after the program was cut following the 2025 season.
+She slugged .763 in MAC play with six home runs and six doubles, and finished third in the league in OPS (1.244).
+Late into conference play, teams started to pitch around Carter as she drew 16 walks in 23 MAC games.
 She scored 15 runs for CMU, and 12 of her 21 hits in MAC play were for extra bases, totaling 18 RBI.

-Carters .356 average ranked her 3rd in the conference, and Petrovitch's .351 earned her the 5th highest spot.
-With an OPS of 1.244, Carter also earned the 3rd place rank for that category and her six homeruns tied for 8th best in the MAC.
+Carter and Petrovitch both ended the regular season ranking in the top 10 in various categories.
+Carter's .356 average ranked her 3rd in the conference, and Petrovitch's .351 earned her the 5th highest spot.
+With an OPS of 1.244, Carter also earned the 3rd place rank for that category and her six home runs tied for 8th best in the MAC.
 The combination of doubles and home runs for Carter allowed her .766 slugging percentage to earn the 4th highest number in the conference and her 16 walks were the 5th highest.

 Behind the plate, Carter is one of only three catchers in the conference to earn a 1.000 fielding percentage and the only catcher who caught every MAC game to reach the achievement.

-The first game for CMU will be Wednesday afternoon at noon against #4 Ohio.
+The first game for No. 5 seeded CMU will be Wednesday afternoon at noon against No. 4 seeded Ohio.
+All games for the tournament are streamed on ESPN+.

 For the latest news and updates on CMU Softball, follow the team on X (@cmusoftball) and Instagram (@cmichsoftball).